Gapless topological phases and symmetry-enriched quantum criticality: Application to previous works

 \subsection{``\emph{Gapless symmetry-protected topological phase of fermions in one dimension}''}

-In Ref.~\onlinecite{Keselman15}, Keselman and Berg show that spinful fermions with attractive triplet-pairing stabilize a $c=1$ CFT with exponentially-localized edge modes protected by fermionic parity symmetry $P$ and time-reversal symmetry $T$ (obeying $T^2 = P$).
+In Ref.~\onlinecite{Keselman15}, Keselman and Berg show that spinful fermions with attractive triplet-pairing stabilize a $c=1$ CFT with exponentially-localized edge modes protected by fermionic parity symmetry $P$ (enhanced to a full $U(1)$ in their particular model) and time-reversal symmetry $T$ (obeying $T^2 = P$).
 In addition to a field-theoretic analysis, this was numerically demonstrated in a simple lattice model: